 A cable which has begun to fray due to repeated bending

-Indicator chains of Sturmey-Archer internal-gear hubs have solved the fatigue problem for more than a century -- and so, instead, Sturmey-Archer cables usually fail where they pass over the pulley sector in the shifter.
+Indicator chains of Sturmey-Archer and Sachs internal-gear hubs have solved the cable fatigue problem for more than a century -- and so, instead, Sturmey-Archer cables fail where they pass over the pulley sector in the shifter.

-A compact, lightweight chain isn't strong enough to resist the cable pull of a brake, and so a pivot at the cable end is needed instead.
-The cable-end socket inside a drop-bar brake lever is free to rotate, and so the cable can align istelf with the direction of its pull.
+A compact, lightweight pullchain isn't strong enough to resist the cable pull of a brake, and so a pivot at the lever end is needed instead.
+The cable-end socket inside a drop-bar brake lever is free to rotate, and so the cable can align itself with the direction of its pull.
 Flat-bar levers generally rely on the cylindrical cable fitting to make this adjustment.
 Lubrication of the pivot is important.

 Many brakes and derailers attach the cable with an anchor bolt that does not allow the cable to align itself.
 This problem is generally worst with front derailers.
 Bending also occurs where a transverse cable passes over the yoke of a cantilever or centerpull brake.